Asking Clarification Questions to Handle Ambiguity in Open-Domain QA: Experiment 2: Handling AQ with CQ

-\paragraph{Setup} For this task, we use NQ-pretrained BART$_\text{large}$ for the reader model.
-The model takes in an \textit{AQ revised by CQ}---which is the concatenation of AQ, category, and option---and reranked relevant passages as input and predicts a corresponding answer for \textit{AQ revised by CQ}.
-(See Section~\ref{sec:cbqa} for more details on \textit{AQ revised by CQ})
+\paragraph{Setup} We use NQ-pretrained BART$_\text{large}$ for the reader model which was trained on Natural Questions (NQ) dataset \cite{kwiatkowski-etal-2019-natural}.
+The model takes in an \textit{AQ clarified by CQ}---which is the concatenation of AQ, category, and option---and reranked relevant passages as input and predicts an answer for \textit{AQ clarified by CQ}.
+(See Section~\ref{sec:cbqa} for more details on \textit{AQ clarified by CQ})

 In addition to the NQ-pretrained model, we also finetuned the NQ-pretrained reader model (CQ-finetuned BART) on our proposed dataset for 8 epochs.
-During finetuning, the model also takes in an \textit{AQ revised by CQ} as input.
+During finetuning, the model also takes in an \textit{AQ clarified by CQ} as input.
 The target label is the corresponding answer for each option.

+During the inference, we employed three variations of model-generated CQs, derived from Section~\ref{sec:cqg_exp} CQ Generation task.
+Moreover, we consider an ideal scenario wherein the Ground Truth CQ is available and used to clarify the AQ.

-\paragraph{Results and Analysis} The evaluation results of the CBQA task using three variations of input (\textit{No Answers for AQ}, \textit{Predicted Answers for AQ}, and \textit{Ground Truth Answers for AQ}) and different reader models are presented in Table~\ref{tab:CQA_eval}.
-The results show that across the different reader models, the CQ generated by providing predicted answers (\textit{Predicted Answers for AQ}) as input shows the best performance among the three variations.
-However, in terms of recall, the CQs generated by providing ground-truth answers (\textit{Ground Truth Answers for AQ}) as input outperforms the other two variations.
-This leads to a higher F1 score for the \textit{Ground Truth Answers for AQ} variation.
-One reason is that the CQs generated by \textit{Ground Truth Answers for AQ} contain more options---0.5 to 0.9 more on average---which leads to predicting more answers than the other variations, resulting in a higher recall and a lower precision.
+\paragraph{Results and Analysis} The evaluation results of clarification-based QA using four variations of input and different reader models are presented in Table~\ref{tab:CQA_eval}.
+Two ideal settings (\textit{CQ generated with Ground Truth Answers for AQ} and \textit{Ground Truth CQ}) exhibit lower precision scores.
+On the other hand, they outperform the other two variations (\textit{CQ generated with No Answers for AQ} and \textit{CQ generated with Predicted Answers for AQ}) in terms of recall, resulting in higher F1 scores, as well.
+One reason for this is that the \textit{CQs generated by Ground Truth Answers for AQ} and \textit{Ground Truth CQs} contain more options (1.5 more on average) which leads to predicting more answers than the other two variations, resulting in higher recall and lower precision scores.